 Step 1: Identifying the Problem

 The first step of the process is identifying the business problem.
 The problem could be an actual crisis; it could be something related to recognizing business needs or optimizing current processes.
 This is a crucial stage in Business Analytics as it is important to clearly understand what the expected outcome should be.
 When the desired outcome is determined, it is further broken down into smaller goals.
-Then, business stakeholders decide the relevant data required to solve the problem.
+Then, business stakeholders decide on the relevant data required to solve the problem.
 Some important questions must be answered in this stage, such as: What kind of data is available?
 Is there sufficient data?
 And so on.

 Step 2: Exploring Data